aBlender/arduino/GemmaPendant/README.md

-# Triket / Gemma 8-bit Pendant
+# Trinket / Gemma 8-bit Pendant

 This is a modified version of the code from this project: https://learn.adafruit.com/trinket-slash-gemma-space-invader-pendant